What is Auryxia?

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of iron can be fatal to a child who accidentally consumes this medicine.
+An overdose of iron can be fatal to a child who accidentally consumes Auryxia.

-Do not take a vitamin or mineral supplement that contains iron while you are taking ferric citrate, unless your doctor has told you to.
+Do not take a vitamin or mineral supplement that contains iron while you are taking Auryxia, unless your doctor tells you to.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.